dernasherbrezon/sdr-server/README.md

 The data between rtl-sdr worker and the dsp workers is passed via queue.
 This is bounded queue with pre-allocated memory blocks.
 It has the following features:

- * thread-safe
+ * Thread-safe
- * if no free blocks (consumer is slow), then the last block will be overriden by the next one
+ * If no free blocks (consumer is slow), then the last block will be overriden by the next one
  * there is a special detached block.
 It is used to minimize synchronization section.
 All potentially long operations on it are happening outside of synchronization section.
- * consumer will block and wait until new data produced
+ * Consumer will block and wait until new data produced